 Claimant UC fraud can include knowingly submitting false information to obtain or increase UC benefits; continuing to collect benefits when knowing oneself to be ineligible; or intentionally not reporting wages or income while collecting full UC benefits.
 Additionally, identity theft may result in claimant UC fraud that is not the fault of the identity theft victim.

-To report someone who has filed for UC benefits using your personal information such as your name, Social Security Number, and date of birth without your knowledge or consent, please visit UC Benefits Website and click "Report Fraud" to complete and submit the Identity Theft Form.
-Do not log in.
+- To report someone who has filed for UC benefits using your personal information such as your name, Social Security Number, and date of birth without your knowledge or consent.

-- To report individuals collecting Pennsylvania UC benefits illegally, include persons who are working and not reporting their wages for PA UC benefit purposes; or persons who cannot work due to an illness, disability, or incarceration, please visit the UC Benefits Website and click "Report Fraud" to complete and submit the Unemployment Claims Fraud Form.
-Do not log in.
+- To report individuals collecting Pennsylvania UC benefits illegally, including persons who are working and not reporting their wages for PA UC benefit purposes; or persons who cannot work due to an illness, disability, or incarceration.

 - If you are a victim of identity theft, please visit the Federal Trade CommissionOpens In A New Window website to learn how to start a recovery plan.